Guangzhou: Education and research

 The Guangzhou Higher Education Mega Center, also known as Guangzhou University Town (广州大学城), is a large tertiary education complex located in the southeast suburbs of Guangzhou.
 It occupies the entirety of Xiaoguwei Island in Panyu District, covering an area of about 18 km2.
 The complex accommodates campuses from ten higher education institutions and can eventually accommodate up to 200,000 students, 20,000 teachers, and 50,000 staff.

-As of 2022, Guangzhou hosts 83 institutions of higher education (excluding adult colleges), ranking 2nd (tie) nationwide with Wuhan and 1st in South China region.
-Guangzhou is a major centre of research and innovation in the Asia-Pacific with a high level of scientific research output, ranking 10th globally, 5th in the Asia-Pacific, 4th in China after (Beijing, Shanghai and Nanjing) and 1st in South Central China region.
+As of June 2023, Guangzhou hosts 84 institutions of higher education (excluding adult colleges), ranking 2nd nationwide after Beijing and 1st in South China region.
+The city has many highly ranked educational institutions, with seven universities listed in 147 National Key Universities under the Double First-Class Construction, ranking fourth nationwide (after Beijing, Shanghai and Nanjing).
+Two reputable ones are Sun Yat-sen University and South China University of Technology, ranking 65 and 101-150 worldwide, respectively.
+Guangzhou is also an important hub for international students and it was ranked 110th globally by the QS Best Student Cities Rankings in 2023.

+Guangzhou is a major Asia-Pacific R&D hub, ranking 6th globally, 4th in the Asia & Oceania regions after (Beijing, Shanghai and Nanjing) and 1st in South Central China region.

 The Guangzhou Higher Education Mega Center's higher education campuses are as follows: